f5devcentral/openssl-pqc-stepbystep-lab/01_quantum_ca_intro.md

 2. **Operating System**: Linux (Ubuntu 22.04+ or RHEL 9+ recommended)
 3. **Permissions**: Root or sudo access for initial setup
 4. **Storage**: At least 1GB free space for certificates and keys
-5. **Text Editor**: Familiarity with vi, nano, or your preferred editor
+5. **Text Editor**: Familiarity with vi, vim, or your preferred editor

 ### Installing OpenSSL with Quantum Support